-of web-based grocery delivery companies like Peapod and Fresh Direct (see p.
+Given the popularity of web-based grocery delivery companies like Peapod and Fresh Direct (see p.
 28), new models have emerged.
-Instacart is a company and warehouses, Instacart employs couriers who go to the brick-and-mortar store, buy the
+Instacart is a company that facilitates online or app-based ordering of products from specific local grocery stores.
+Rather than using dedicated employees with their own delivery vehicles and warehouses, Instacart employs couriers who go to the brick-and-mortar store, buy the requested items and deliver them within a predetermined window.

-As a technology platform, Instacart can help existing op in Seattle, Harvest Co-op in Boston and Good Grocer in Minneapolis all use Instacart to expand their membership base beyond the catchment area of their local stores.
-Co-op members can enter their
+As a technology platform, Instacart can help existing retailers (e.g., Whole Foods, Food Emporium, Costco) sell their grocery products online.
+Smaller, independent retailers like food co-ops can also take advantage of Instacart's platform to sell their products.
+Rainbow Grocery in the California Bay Area, Central Co-op and Puget Consumers Co-op in Seattle, Harvest Co-op in Boston and Good Grocer in Minneapolis all use Instacart to expand their membership base beyond the catchment area of their local stores.
+Co-op members can enter their membership number into Instacart to receive the same discount they would receive in stores.

-One food co-op in Portland, OR, Food Front, began the block from their flagship location; with Instacart,
+One food co-op in Portland, OR, Food Front, began selling through Instacart, which helped offset the impact of a large chain grocery retailer opening down the block from their flagship location; with Instacart, the co-op can deliver groceries to customers anywhere in Portland within two hours.